truenas/documentation/content/SCALE/GettingStarted/_index.md

 ---
 title: "Getting Started"
-description: "This guide provides step-by-step tutorials to install and configure SCALE.
-An additional guide shows how to apply and configure SCALE Enterprise licensed systems."
+description: "This guide provides step-by-step tutorials to install and configure TrueNAS.
+An additional guide shows how to apply and configure TrueNAS Enterprise licensed systems."
 geekdocCollapseSection: true
 weight: 20
 cascade: